Serrasalmus

 Serrasalmus is a genus of freshwater ray-finned fishes belonging to the family Serrasalmidae, which includes the pacus, piranhas and related fishes.
 They are collectively known as pirambebas; the "typical" piranhas like the piraya piranha are nowadays placed in Pygocentrus.
 Like all piranhas, Serrasalmus are native to South America.

+One species, S. humeralis, was able to temporarily establish a breeding population in Florida before being eradicated in 1981.

+Description

-These fish are predatory, have sharp teeth and generally have a rhomboid shape.
+Serrasalmus species have sharp teeth and generally have a compressed rhomboid shape.
 In some, the shape is more ovoid, particularly in old specimens.
-Some Serrasalmus species can exceed 20 in (S. manueli and S. rhombeus, according to OPEFE), placing them among the largest Serrasalmidae.
+There is also a high variation in color patterns found within this genus.
+Some Serrasalmus species can exceed 20 in or 510 mm (S. manueli and S. rhombeus, according to OPEFE), placing them among the largest Serrasalmidae.

+Diet

+Serrasalmus species are primarily piscivorous, with varying degrees of propensity for omnivory depending on the species.
+Plant material ingested may include fruits and seeds.

+Evolution

+Pericentric inversions are likely responsible for many of the chromosomal differences in Serrasalmus.

+Fossil record

-Middle Miocene-aged fossil remains of Serrasalmus are known from the Pebas Formation of Peru.
+Middle Miocene-aged fossil tooth remains of a serrasalmid potentially referable to Serrasalmus are known from the Pebas Formation of Peru.
+The genus otherwise does not have a fossil record.